 The more a person earns, the higher the amount of income tax they pay.
 You can see the key rates of income tax and personal allowances on GOV.UK.

 PAYE spreads an employee’s income tax bill over the tax year (which starts on 6 April of one year and ends on 5 April in the next) rather than paying tax in one lump sum.
-It is important to understand that PAYE is not an exact measurement of an employee’s tax liability; rather it is an estimate of the tax that the employee should pay based on HMRC’s understanding of the income that they will receive.
+It is important to understand that PAYE is not an exact measurement of an employee’s tax liability; rather it is an estimate of the tax that the employee should pay based on HMRC’s understanding of the income that they will receive and their personal circumstances.

 How tax codes work